Mitchlol/Open-Pixel-Poi/Software/README.md

 This app is the only way transmit patterns to the poi hardware.

 All patterns are images.
-To import a new pattern to the app, it must be smaller than or equal to 20x400px and a bitmap/png/jpg format.
+To import a new pattern to the app, it must be a bitmap/png/jpg format.
 Then simply tap/click/etc the pattern to overwrite the currently active pattern on all connected poi.
+See the [pattern info doc](./PATTERN_INFO.md) for more details.

 ###### Tips & Tricks
 - Select multiple devices to connect to multiple devices.